NUARIG/competitions/README.md

 ```

 ### config/environments

-Included are a test and development environment configured out of the box.
-There are also example environment files for staging and production included.
-These will need the following configured before they will work.
+Test and development environments are configured out of the box.
+The included staging and production environment files require the following to be configured:
   * storage
   * time_zone

 ### config/secrets.yml
 Keys, passwords, secrets, and other sensitive information in a secure file.

 You could use config/credentials.yml for this purpose also.